entim/audio-controller-unity/README.md

 # Sound Controller for Unity3D

-This is a fork of [Dimixar's Sound Controller](https://github.com/dimixar/audio-controller-unity) which I tailored it to my needs.
+This is a fork of [Dimixar's Sound Controller](https://github.com/dimixar/audio-controller-unity) which I tailored to my needs.
 Kudos for Dimixar for creating the original!

 Main changes:
 - Sound items are referenced by id instead of name.
 This is less flexible, but makes it much easier to find and to rename items.